Client Authentication Certificates

 You may be asked to enter your password (or maybe not – don’t worry if you aren’t asked to sign in).

-NOTE: The password that Safari is asking for, the "privateKey" password, is the same password you use to login to you Mac.
+NOTE: The password that Safari is asking for, the "privateKey" password, is the same password you use to login to your Mac.

 Step 7

-If everything has gone well then Safari will confirm that you want to use the new Client Authentication Certificate that you just installed, just click Continue:
+If everything has gone well then Safari will query you to confirm that you want to use the new Client Authentication Certificate that you just installed, just click Continue:

 Step 8